New Ventures: Indonesia

-New Ventures Indonesia was created in 2005 in an alliance with Yayasan Bina Usaha Lingkungan, a local NGO that focuses on providing renewable energy to low income communities.

-Its acceleration program is very similar to the one in India, where enterprises attend an investor forum after completing their accelerated process.
+New Ventures Indonesia was created in 2005 and its acceleration program is very similar to the one in India, where enterprises attend an investor forum after completing their accelerated process.
 The 10 most attractive enterprises are selected in the forum and they show their businesses to a group of investor and potential partners.
 The event has been held since 2006, but it has to be cancelled in 2008 due to no entrepreneurs meeting the quality standards required for participation.

 New Ventures Indonesia also has an alliance with a local university, by which they have held 3 investor forums and 25 seminars on sustainable businesses, with an attendance of more than 150 businesses.

-México
+Mexico

 New Ventures México is the longest running program, being started in 2000 with the support of the Fondo Mexicano para la Conservación de la Naturaleza.
 It is the centre that has grown the most, establishing itself as one of the leading accelerators in the country, and the main green business accelerator.
 Its acceleration program assists 20 enterprises each year, and it works using mentors and follow-ups to make the enterprises achieve growth.
-Due to its success it was selected as the best accelerator of 2011 by Mexico's Secretaría de Economía.
-Mexico is the ideal place to be a successful entrepreneur.

 New Ventures México organizes the "Foro Latinoamericano de Inversión de Impacto" since 2011.
 The forum gathers businessmen and investors from Latin America in order to achieve investment and strategic alliances to support the sector.

 In 2008 they created "Las Páginas Verdes" ("The Green Pages"), a directory of sustainable products and services, with the aim of promoting responsible consumption and to encourage economic growth.
 The directory offers free listing to green SMEs.
 200 thousand copies were distributed nationally in 2011 alone.

 The Center organizes Ecofest, a festival that gathers green enterprises and NGOs in a public forum.
 It has a daily attendance of 25 thousand people.
 Also they created Adobe Capital, an investment fund that looks for environmental and social SMEs in their growth stage, specifically in under-privileged areas, in order to invest in them.